MAINE FAMILY-OWNED + OPERATED.

 While we can’t guarantee any magic, we encourage you to pick up a bottle of Summit Spring for a taste of the most refreshing water nature can produce.

 We can trace our history back more than 220 years – but you don’t have to take our word for it, we’ll let our visitors speak for themselves.

-Over 220 years of recorded history, dating back to 1792, when still Massachusetts, sheds light on this remarkable spring, its water and the people that traveled (some even from foreign lands) to come and partake of what they believed to be restorative, revitalizing and healing water.
-The 1905 Centennial Historic record, documents the following about the spring, “…to drink of God’s only beverage for man or beast at Summit Spring, that fountain of life, the drinking from which will renew the youth of the old, if any such a place was ever created.”
-Harrison, Maine Centennial Celebrations 1905
+To drink of God’s only beverage for man or beast at Summit Spring, that fountain of life, the drinking from which will renew the youth of the old, if any such a place was ever created.

 The Summit Spring Eagle

 The eagle in our logo pays homage to Summit Hill’s historical reputation as a breeding ground for eagles.
-At nearly 1,000 ft above sea level, it is the highest point in Cumberland County, Summit Hill rises to nearly 1,000′ above the sea.
-It’s no wonder Summit Hill was chosen by these majestic raptors chose it for their home.
+At nearly 1,000 ft above sea level, it is the highest point in Cumberland County, Maine, and no wonder these majestic raptors chose it for their home.